 Before I knew it, I wasn’t sure what I wanted, where I started, and where I ended.
 But my own therapeutic journey (individual and family btw!) led me to a place where I had to confront my fears, assumptions, and shame.
 I had to take ownership of the permission I already had to take up a little more space.

-I found that nurturing my own sense of self was an integral part of living life aligned with my values and connecting better with others.
+I found that nurturing my own sense of self was an integral part of living life aligned with my values and connecting better with loved ones.

 If you’re wanting to do this work together,